Article

 About the case

-An 18-year-old man was referred to the emergency department (ED) with new-onset headaches, photophobia and nausea.
-His medical history included recurrent painful gum and hard palate ulcers that started at the age of 10, allergic rhinitis, and asthma.
-His monozygotic twin brother was diagnosed with ulcerative colitis, oral ulcers and one episode of presumed aseptic meningitis, which was never confirmed by analysis of cerebrospinal fluid (CSF).
+An 18-year-old man was referred to the emergency department with new-onset headaches, photophobia, and nausea.
+In his medical history, he had recurrent painful gum and hard palate ulcers that started at the age of ten, allergic rhinitis, and asthma.
+His monozygotic twin brother was diagnosed with ulcerative colitis, oral ulcers, and one episode of presumed aseptic meningitis, which was never confirmed by analysis of the cerebrospinal fluid (CSF).

 The patient’s general and neurologic examinations were normal except for a temperature of 38.4 °C and neck stiffness, which prompted a lumbar puncture.
-CSF analyses demonstrated a cloudy colorless fluid with a total white blood cell count of 2,201/μL (reference range 0–5/μL) with a differential of 68% polymorphonuclear leukocytes and 31% lymphocytes, and protein concentration of 142 mg/dL (reference range 15–45 mg/dL).
-The results of gram stain, bacterial and fungal cultures, cryptococcal antigen, and herpes simplex virus (HSV) type 1 and type 2, and enterovirus PCR were negative.
+The CSF was cloudy and colorless, with a total white blood cell count of 2,201/μL (reference range 05/μL), 68% were polymorphonuclear leukocytes, and 31% were lymphocytes.
+Protein concentration was 142 mg/dL (reference range 1545 mg/dL).
+The bacterial and fungal cultures, herpes simplex virus (HSV) type 1 and type 2, and enterovirus were negative.

-Methylprednisolone, vancomycin, and meropenem were used to treat a presumed bacterial meningitis.
-Antibiotics were discontinued after blood cultures showed negative results.
-After three months, the patient again developed a temperature of 38 °C and headaches, but a lumbar puncture was not performed.
-He was released with supportive care.
+Presumed bacterial meningitis was treated with methylprednisolone, vancomycin, and meropenem, but this treatment was discontinued after blood cultures showed negative results.
+After three months, the patient experienced a low-grade fever of 38 °C and headaches again, but a lumbar puncture was not performed.
+He received supportive care.

 The patient also got painful oral and scrotal ulcers.
-The testing for HSV type 1 and type 2 showed negative results, and biopsies showed benign results.
-Considering the neuro-Behçet disease, treatment was initiated with colchicine and azathioprine.
-This therapy improved the ulcers, but it did not prevent the meningitis flares.
+The HSV types 1 and 2 were negative, and biopsies showed benign results.
+Considering the neuro-Behçet disease, treatment was initiated with colchicine and azathioprine, which improved the ulcers but did not prevent the meningitis flares.
 During flares, he was treated with oral pulse prednisone.
-Due to persistent attacks, he was switched from azathioprine to infliximab for 5 months without any improvement.
+Due to persistent attacks, he was switched from azathioprine to infliximab for 5 months, but without any improvement.

 Whole-exome sequencing revealed a rare variant in the CFI gene (c.859G>A, p.Gly287Arg).
-Genetic testing has confirmed the presence of the same variant in his brother.
-The authors then performed a complement analysis, which revealed that component concentrations and factor levels were normal.
-They noted that these analyses were completed while the patient was receiving immunosuppressive therapy, which may have affected the results.
+Genetic testing confirmed the presence of the same variant in his monozygotic twin brother.
+Complement analysis demonstrated normal results, but the authors noted that these analyses were done when the patient was treated with immunosuppressive therapy, which may have affected the results.

-In this situation, anakinra, a recombinant IL-1 receptor antagonist, was initiated, accompanied by gradual withdrawal of prednisone.
+In this situation, treatment with anakinra, a recombinant IL-1 receptor antagonist was started with gradual withdrawal of prednisone.
 After that, he switched to canakinumab and successfully weaned off prednisone.
-He continued to take 150 mg of canakinumab monthly and he had no recurrence of ulcers or meningitis in more than 20 months.
+He continued to take 150 mg of canakinumab monthly and had no recurrence of ulcers or meningitis in more than 20 months.

 This article was published in Neurology: Neuroimmunology & Neuroinflammation